Installing a Prehung Door:

 concept has evolved: the prehung door.
 Prior to this, a carpenter was usually hired to do the job, which

-incurred a labor cost.
+incurred a substantial labor cost.

 Today, labor costs have risen but the good news is that a prehung door is easy to install for the